Policy statement

 A Safeguarding Adults Review was critical of a local authority that asked a care home to carry out enquiries when a person living there was seriously injured.
 The local authority did not ensure that the police investigated, and asked the Area Manager for the care home provider to enquire in to the matter.
 The Area Manager delegated this to the manager of the care home where the injury happened, and the local authority did not challenge this.

-• A patient in a NHS hospital died in circumstances where there may have been abuse or neglect.
+- a patient in a NHS hospital died in circumstances where there may have been abuse or neglect.
 The local authority asked the Hospital Trust to use its Serious Incident process as the way of carrying out the adult safeguarding enquiry.
 A Coroner's Court was critical of a local authority for not ensuring that the Serious Incident investigation was carried out by someone independent of the Trust

-• Resolution through negotiation between the parties involved.
-If this is problematic it may need escalation within or between any organisations involved;
+If there are concerns over these issues, ways of addressing them might include - resolution through negotiation between the parties involved.
+If this is problematic it may need escalation within or between any organisations involved

-• Where the matter involves organisations that are "Relevant Partners" as per s6 of the Care Act 2014, the local authority may make the request to the other organisation under s7 of the Care Act which places the other party under some obligations about their response to the request;
+- where the matter involves organisations that are "Relevant Partners" as per s6 of the Care Act 2014, the local authority may make the request to the other organisation under s7 of the Care Act which places the other party under some obligations about their response to the request

-• The matter may need to be drawn to the attention of Surrey Safeguarding Adults Board.
+- the matter may need to be drawn to the attention of Surrey Safeguarding Adults Board

 Definitions

-• "Locality Team" here means a Locality Adult Social Care Teams and any hospital-based teams within that locality's area.
+- "Locality Team" here means a Locality Adult Social Care Teams and any hospital-based teams within that locality's area

-• "Specialist service" means any other case-holding team such as the Transition team, Learning Disability and Autism service, or Locality Mental Health Adult Social Care Teams.
+- "specialist service" means any other case-holding team such as the Transition team, Learning Disability and Autism service, or Locality Mental Health Adult Social Care Teams

 The issue

-• An incident occurs in the area covered by a Locality team to a person that a specialist countywide team such as the Transition team or Learning Disability and Autism service;
+- an incident occurs in the area covered by a Locality team to a person that a specialist countywide team such as the Transition team or Learning Disability and Autism service

-• An incident occurs within a hospital relating to a person who has since been discharged home, where the service delivery by the hospital is the source of risk.
+- an incident occurs within a hospital relating to a person who has since been discharged home, where the service delivery by the hospital is the source of risk

 In the past, the practice has been that the team that cover the geographical area where the risk of abuse has arisen has led the adult safeguarding work.
 This has sometimes been problematic as it has led to decisions that are not person centred or are inconsistent with the Making Safeguarding Personal approach of the Care and Support statutory guidance.
 Adult safeguarding work covers a wide variety of situations so it is not possible to be prescriptive about who will do what.
 This guidance sets out some principles to support decision making about this.
 Making these decisions should be done in partnership between the teams involved.